minglisyr/minglisyr/README.md

 - 👋 Hi, I’m @minglisyr
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in data analysis and processing
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Ruby
-- 💞️ I’m looking to collaborate on machine learning beginner projects
 - 📫 How to reach me ming.li.syr@gmail.com

 <!---